5G-MAG/rt-mbms-modem/README.md

 ## Docker Implementation

 An easy to use docker Implentation is also available.
 The `modem` folder contains all the essential files for running the process in a container.
-Please check this [page](https://5g-mag.github.io/Getting-Started/pages/lte-based-5g-broadcast/docker-implementation.html) for a detailed description on how to run the processes in a docker container.
+Please check the [tutorial](https://5g-mag.github.io/Getting-Started/pages/lte-based-5g-broadcast/tutorials/docker-implementation.html) for a detailed description on how to run the processes in docker containers.